- Docs Home

 - Specifying a time range: In a session, if you need TiDB to read the data as new as possible within a time range in subsequent queries without violating the isolation level, you can specify the time range by setting the

-system variable.
-For detailed usage, refer totidb_read_staleness
+tidb_read_stalenesssystem variable.
+For detailed usage, refer totidb_read_staleness.

 - Specifying a time range: In a session, if you need TiDB to read the data as new as possible within a time range in subsequent queries without violating the isolation level, you can specify the time range by setting the